GMDPG98/42spbasecamp_first/README.md

 ## Improvements to come

 I will finish the other exercises of 42sp lists and add them here, and i will improve my actual code, cause in the C03 list exists some errors and bugs that i'll fix.
-And made the code better looking and in shape for a better performance on the others exercises.
+And made the code better looking and in shape for a better performance on the other exercises.

 ## Bugs